 This model explains that all relationships will experience conflict due to:

-- the influence of individuals past experiences (enduring vulnerabilities)
+- the influence of past experiences (enduring vulnerabilities)

 - the impact of stressful life events

-- the method that they use to adapt and communicate
+- the methods that individuals use to adapt and communicate

 However, this can lead to destructive conflict where: